fhiso/sources-and-citations/gedcomx-bindings.md

 that GEDCOM X allows strings that cannot be serialised in XML.

 GEDCOM X would benefit from clarifying precisely which of these characters are allowed in its string type.
-The W3C have gradually been updating standards to use the 1.1 definitions, and FHISO have followed this precedent.
+The W3C has gradually been updating standards to use the 1.1 definitions, and FHISO has followed this precedent.
 If GEDCOM X wishes to do the same, it should explicitly reference the XML Schema 1.1 standard (or say the most recent one) when referencing `xsd:string`, and should explicitly exclude the null